-The people in Baraka will not forget this day fort he rest of their lifes: The president of Senegal, Machy Sall, visited them in their slum in Dakar and expressed his joy about the improvements about to begin.
-2000 inhabitants enthusiastically celebrated the president addressing them in their mother tongue Wolof.
-They know that substantial changes are on the way, and that he officially supports the project “Baraka – From slum to autonomous quarter”.
+The people in Baraka will remember this day for the rest of their lives: The President of Senegal, Mr. Machy Sall, visited them in their slum in Dakar and expressed his joy about the improvements about to begin.
+2000 inhabitants enthusiastically celebrated the President addressing them in their mother tongue Wolof.
+They know that substantial changes are on the way, and that he officially supports the project “Baraka – From Slum to Modern Neighborhood.”
 UNESCO Goodwill Ambassador Dr. h.c.
 Ute-Henriette Ohoven initiated this project to make sure that the people in Baraka enjoy basic human rights and financial freedom.

 APPLICATION FOR PILOT PROJECT BARAKA IN SENEGAL SUBMITTED